Mehranalam/NewsApp/README.md

 # News App

-A simple news app using volley library and picasso library This app uses an open source API for its news sources.
+A Awesome news app using volley library and picasso library This app uses an open source API for its news sources.
 The minimum **SDK** that can be used in this project is 21.